mlabbe123/setupsapp/README.md

     - Create setup rating system?
 Since setups are a personal preferences, not sure if necessary.
 Maybe a report bad or corrupted setup instead?

-    - Tidy up angular code with directives.
+    - Tidy up angular code with directives, services and modules.

     - Tidy up sass code.